 It’s available in stores around the world and I’ve got to spend some time with a test-sample, enough to put together a few impressions on this machine and run a set of standard tests.
 I’ll be sharing them with you in this post.

 The Zenbook UX305LA is similar in many ways to the Zenbook UX305FA, with whom it shares most of its design lines, the keyboard, the trackpad, the IO and the screen.
 It is however slightly thicker and heavier, and that’s because it houses a larger battery and 5th Gen Intel Core i processors.

 The UX305FA on the other hand is motorized by Intel’s Core M hardware, which has the great benefit of being a fanless platform, but at the same time might not be fast enough for some of you.
 And here’s where the UX305LA comes to play, as a beefier configuration capable o tackling those chores the UX305FA cannot.

-Update: Asus will release an updated version of this model, called the UX305CA, which is pretty much the same device, but with Skylake hardware inside.
+Update: Asus released an updated version of this model, called the UX305CA, which is pretty much the same device, but with Skylake hardware inside.

 The specs sheet for the Asus Zenbook UX305LA